filecoin-project/devgrants/open-grant-proposals/open-proposal-opscientia.md

 - Kinshuk - full-stack engineer

 ### Milestone 4: User-requirement design - 2 weeks (13 September - 24 September)

+**Aim:**
+Turn user needs (identified through user research) into requirements for the end state product

+**Method:**
+Take each need, research tools available/current tools leveraged by users, investigate if and how these can be incorporated into the user journey for our end product, prioritise each for the product roadmap

+**Outcomes:**
+Fully designed product that meets user needs, implementation roadmap

 **Team members:**
 - Sarah - technical designer